CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

       + Uses a Gmail account to send the phishing email.
     - **Option 2**: Use your own server or open relay.
       + Allows users to utilize either their own mail server or an open relay for the email attack.
 Opting for an open relay involves employing a mail server, that allows sending emails without authentication, presenting which can be exploited for malicious purposes.

+  + **From address**:
+    - The email address that will appear in the "From" field of the email.
+Malicious use includes employee impersonation, brand spoofing, and leveraging perceived urgency to elicit responses, all aimed at confusing recipients and increasing the likelihood of successful phishing attempts.

+  + **The from name the user will see:**
+    - This allows the user to set the name associated with the "From" email address.
+It's what the recipient will see as the sender's name.

+  + **Username for open-relay [blank]**:
+  + **Password for open-relay [blank]**:
+    - The default option within *SET* is to leave these fields blank.
+This is because open relays, by definition, don't require authentication, and the toolkit can exploit them without the need for a username or password.

+  + **SMTP email server address (ex. smtp.youremailserveryouown.com)**:
+    - An SMTP (Simple Mail Transfer Protocol) server is a type of mail server responsible for sending emails.
+      + By providing the SMTP server address, the user can customize the email sending process.
+This allows the user to tailor the sender information, creating the illusion that the email is originating from a legitimate source.

+  + **Port number for the SMTP server [25]**:
+    - Specify the communication endpoint through which the SMTP protocol operates.
+The default SMTP port is 25, but this can be customized based on the server configuration.
+      + Port 25 is the standard port reserved for email transmission, and most SMTP servers are configured to listen for incoming email traffic on this port.

+  + **cont

 *Mass Mailer Attack Information.*
 ![mass mailer - text file of emails](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/d00ae929-b40f-4daf-be86-7e7e4b4c8e39)